 Acknowledgements

 The authors would like to thank Jeffery Barnes (UAAM) for assistance and access to the collection, Clinton Trammel for specimens, as well as Barbara Lewis, Michael Warriner and volunteers throughout the state for providing additional specimens.
 This manuscript was greatly improved by inputs from a number of anonymous reviewers.
-We also wish to acknowledge the Arkansas Natural Heritage Commission for allowing access to state-wide prairie sites (permit numbers S-NHCC-12-013 and S-NHCC-13-010) and Bob Caulk and the Fayetteville Natural Heritage Association for access to prairie restoration sites in the city of Fayetteville, Arkansas.
+We also wish to acknowledge the Arkansas Natural Heritage Commission for allowing access to statewide prairie sites (permit numbers S-NHCC-12-013 and S-NHCC-13-010) and Bob Caulk and the Fayetteville Natural Heritage Association for access to prairie restoration sites in the city of Fayetteville, Arkansas.
 This research was supported in part by the University of Arkansas, Arkansas Agricultural Experiment Station.

 References